HomeNews & InfoFan FictionMessage BoardLinksEmail

 "Sure.
 Pete won't be arriving until Saturday morning.
 You could stay till Friday night.
 I could still use the help.
 That is if you want to."

 Daniel thought about it.
 Did he want to stay?
-If she'd asked him that this morning, he'd have said yes, definitely.
+If she'd asked him that this morning, he wouldn't have hesitated to say yes.
 But now. . . .
 Yes, he still wanted to stay.
-Though a part of him was being torn apart at being with Sam and knowing it could never be like he wanted it to, another part was craving her company, no matter what form that companionship took.
+Though a part of him was being torn apart by being with Sam and knowing it could never be like he wanted it to be, another part was craving her company, no matter what form that companionship took.

 "Yes, I'd like to stay," he told her.